An information systems manager ensures that an organisation's computer systems, networks and applications run smoothly and effectively

 As an information systems manager, you'll need to:

-• implement technology, directing the work of systems and business analysts, developers, support specialists and other computer-related workers
+• research, plan and manage the implementation of new systems and technology, directing the work of systems and business analysts, developers, support specialists and other IT staff

 • evaluate user needs and system functionality, ensuring that IT facilities meet these needs